 Finally, the COVID-19 pandemic puts extreme stress on our societies.
 Lives and livelihoods are threatened in an unprecedented way.
 Extremely difficult decisions must be taken, involving live and death of millions of people worldwide.
-In such an extreme situation it is all the more important that crucial information is readily available or at least accessible to everybody, that relevant normative criteria are debated openly, and that decision-making processes are as transparent and inclusive as possible.
-The acceptance and implementation of whatever measures are taken depends on the perceived quality and fairness of the decision-making process.
-What is more, the legitimacy of the state and its action in the post-crisis period depends on this as well.
+In such an extreme situation it is crucially important that relevant information is readily available or at least accessible to everybody, that assessment criteria are debated openly, and that decision-making processes are as transparent and inclusive as possible.
+The acceptance and implementation of whatever measures are taken depends on the perceived quality and cuts.

-85 In fact, Principle 3 is a more general argument for bail-outs and against bail-ins.
-Bail-outs suspend 'current suffering' altogether to the extent that more state debt is not financed by other budget cuts.
+90 In fact, Principle 3 amounts to a more general argument for bail-outs and against bail-ins.
+Bail-outs suspend 'current suffering' altogether to the extent that more state debt is not financed by other budget fairness of the decision-making process.91 What is more, the legitimacy of the state and its action in the post-crisis period depends on this as well.

-A transparent process for determining the allocation of pandemic-induced costs should be established, so as to minimise the risks of damage to legitimacy of the state in the post-crisis period (Principle 5).
+A transparent process for determining the allocation of pandemic-induced costs should be established, to minimise the risks of damage to legitimacy of the state in the post-crisis period (Principle 5).